ragestack/blockchain-parser/README.md

 Don't worry to email me your questions or suggestions about this parser.

 No dependencies, no third-parties modules or libs needed.
-Just install Python 3.6 or 2.7 standart release and run.
+Just install Python standart release and run.

 Make sure you change the paths for **blkXXXXX.dat** files and for the parsing results to yours.
 The script works only with fully downloaded blockchain **dat** files (that are ~134Mb).